Return to the register

 When you create an online account, we ask for your name and date of birth to help us identify you.
 It will make the process quicker if you are able create an account using the email address you gave to HCPC, if possible.

-If you were only ever registered with the General Social Care Council (GSCC), we will not have your details, so you will need to email us on [email protected] to start the process of returning to the register.
+If you were only ever registered with the General Social Care Council (GSCC), we will not have your details, so you will need to apply to register as a new applicant.

 You can find more information in our guidance on applying for restoration.